Welcome to the DW Board!

 3. The Knottie Knot - The knottie knot was something thought up by the girls on the DW board.
 This knot is a symbol of our friendship amongst each other, as well as a good luck charm that is passed from each DW bride to another.

-7. Siggy Challenges - Each week we DW girls choose something to post in our siggies (posting signatures) as a way to show off just a little bit more of our lives to everyone on the board.
-These are usually in the form of a weekly theme.
+6. Siggy Challenges – Every couple weeks we DW girls choose something to post in our siggies (posting signatures) as a way to show off just a little bit more of our lives to everyone on the board.
+These are usually in the form of a bi-weekly theme.
+To find out what the current siggy challenge is visit the here

-8. Fun Stuff - Tasty Tuesdays, WTF (What The F*ck) Wednesdays, Confession Thursdays, random polls and bios are all big parts of our community so please join in the fun!
+7. Fun Stuff - Tasty Tuesdays, WTF Wednesdays, Confession Thursdays, Getting to Know You, random polls and bios are all big parts of our community.
+Please join in the fun!

-***Just be aware that tinyurl's expire after a certain amount of time, so the full URL of the picture is: http://www.dwbridesbio.com/images/nextToLeave.jpg (<----- clicky link)
+***Just be aware that tinyurl's expire after a certain amount of time, so the full URL of the picture can be found here

-10. Last Post - Now that you have your crown, it's time to start thinking about your last post before you leave.
-The last post is a tradition on several knot boards that gives a bride a chance to give shout-outs and thank you's to the knotties who were helpful during planning before she runs off to become a Mrs. So don't forget to post yours!
+9. Last Post - Now that you have your crown, it's time to start thinking about your last post before you leave.
+The last post is a tradition on several knot boards that gives a bride a chance to give shout-outs and thank yous

 We hope this guide has helped you learn a little more about the DW board and its traditions.
 If you have any questions, feel free to ask someone on the DW board!